contagon/handbook/handbook/38-church-policies-and-guidelines.md

 The ordination of a patriarch is for a lifetime, so he is not released.
 However, he may be given nonfunctioning status, excusing him from giving blessings.

 If a patriarch is incapacitated by age or illness, as determined by the stake president or the patriarch, the stake president recommends to the Quorum of the Twelve that the patriarch be given nonfunctioning status.
-He submits this recommendation through Leader and Clerk Resources.
+He submits this recommendation through LCR.
 If the recommendation for nonfunctioning status is approved, the patriarch’s name is no longer presented for a sustaining vote in stake conferences when Church officers are sustained.
 The stake president notifies bishops not to send members to that patriarch.
 The stake president also ensures that all blessings the patriarch has given are sent promptly to the recipients and to Church headquarters as noted in [38.9.4](38-church-policies-and-guidelines.md#3894-supervising-the-work-of-the-stake-patriarch).

 A patriarch is also given nonfunctioning status if he leaves to serve a mission, is absent from his home for other reasons, moves to a different stake, or is approved to be called to a position of Church administration (see [38.9.7](38-church-policies-and-guidelines.md#3897-patriarchs-who-move-to-a-different-stake) and [38.9.8](38-church-policies-and-guidelines.md#3898-patriarchs-who-are-called-to-another-church-position)).
-In such circumstances, the stake president notifies the Quorum of the Twelve through Leader and Clerk Resources and follows the instructions in the previous paragraph.
+In such circumstances, the stake president notifies the Quorum of the Twelve through LCR and follows the instructions in the previous paragraph.
 A patriarch is not automatically returned to functioning status when he completes his missionary service or other Church assignments (see [38.9.6](38-church-policies-and-guidelines.md#3896-returning-a-patriarch-to-functioning-status)).

 A patriarch who is given nonfunctioning status may continue to give patriarchal blessings to his lineal descendants (children, grandchildren, and great-grandchildren) if the stake president determines that he is able to do so.
 The stake president reviews these blessings and ensures they are submitted to Church headquarters as noted in [38.9.4](38-church-policies-and-guidelines.md#3894-supervising-the-work-of-the-stake-patriarch).

 ### 38.9.6 Returning a Patriarch to Functioning Status

-To return a patriarch to functioning status, the stake president interviews him carefully and submits a recommendation to the Quorum of the Twelve through Leader and Clerk Resources.
+To return a patriarch to functioning status, the stake president interviews him carefully and submits a recommendation to the Quorum of the Twelve through LCR.
 If the recommendation is approved, the patriarch’s name is presented for a sustaining vote in the general session of the next stake conference or in the next stake general priesthood meeting.
 Once sustained, he should be set apart to serve in that stake.

 ### 38.9.7 Patriarchs Who Move to a Different Stake